Conversion Practices Prohibition Legislation Act 2022: Third reading

 On 15 February, the Bill passed its third and final reading by a margin of 112 to eight votes.
 The Labour, Green, Act and Māori parties bloc voted for the bill, alongside 25 National MPs who exercised their conscience votes.
 Eight National MPs, Simon Bridges, Simeon Brown, Melissa Lee, Todd McClay, Simon O'Connor, Chris Penk, Michael Woodhouse and Shane Reti, voted against the bill, also exercising their conscience votes.

 While none of the Bill's opponents spoke during the final reading, several supporters gave speeches supporting the legislation.
 The bill's sponsor Faafoi argued that it did not criminalise religious expressions of faith and "open and respectful conversations."
 Fellow Labour MP Kiri Allan shared about her experience with conversion therapy as a teenager.
 The Green Party's rainbow spokesperson Elizabeth Kerekere stated that the bill recognised the "decades of trauma" experienced by rainbow communities as well as their "right to exist free from torture, coercion and suppression."
 National MP Paul Goldsmith opined that the final version of the bill addressed his concerns about the definition of conversion practices and would protect future generations of young people from some of the "terrible practices" that earlier members faced.
 ACT Deputy Leader Brooke Van Velden stated that the bill would ensure that people for living the lives they wanted to live and for being themselves.

+Implementation

+In late May 2023, The Spinoff reported that no legal action had been taken under the criminal and civil provisions of the Conversion Practices Prohibition Legislation Act.
+New Zealand Police detective inspector Warren Olsson confirmed that Police had not received any complaints nor launch any investigations under the provisions of the Act.
+Meanwhile, the Human Rights Commission confirmed that it had received 33 inquiries relating to conversion therapy but that none of them had been escalated into the civil redress pathway.